barry-ha/Griduino/ASSEMBLY.md

 * **A soldering iron.** A standard fine tipped iron suitable for use with conventional 0.1” pitch through-hole components.
 It is recommended that you use a temperature controlled iron at a suitable temperature for your solder, if you have one.
 * **Decent quality solder, with a flux core.**  Any decent quality, thin, flux cored solder designed for electronic use should be suitable for assembling this kit.
 Solder size 0.50 mm is ideal.
 Do not use solder intended for plumbing.
+* **Needle nose pliers.** The component's leads must be bent with small pliers for a good fit into holes.
+Small pliers are also good for picking up the smallest parts from a tray.
 * **Side cutters.** Once you have soldered the discrete components to the board, you will need to clip off the protruding wires.
 It is assumed that you will already have the necessary skills to solder this kit.
 If however you are not comfortable with through-hole electronic soldering, there are plenty of soldering tutorials available online.
 * **Philips-head screwdriver.** There are four small screws to attach the PCB into the case.
 * **Solderless breadboard.** To solder header pins onto small board assemblies, temporarily using a solderless breadboard will hold pins in correct alignment.<br/>
 ![](hardware/img/solderless-breadboard-img4024.jpg)

 <h3>It will be nice to have:</h3>

 * **Hobbyist bench vise.** You'll need a way to hold the PCB at a convenient height and angle for soldering parts.
 A small adjustable bench vise, such as a <a href="https://www.panavise.com/">Panavise Model 366</a>, will make your task easier.
-The Griduino PCB is about 4-1/2" wide.<br/>
+Use a holder wide enough to grip the Griduino PCB of 4-1/2" width.<br/>
  ![](hardware/img/panavise-366.png)

 * **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
 A very careful application of a sharp small knife can trim out the holes you need.
 A craft detail knife such as Fiskars 165110-1002 offers improved safety and precision.<br/>
 ![](hardware/img/craft-knife-fiskars-165110.jpg)

 * **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
 When you do this, solder only one pin, double-check the parts are still tight on the PCB.
 If not, reheat the one pin and press on the part to re-seat it tightly.
-Then solder the remaining lead(s).
+Then solder the remaining leads.

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.